Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: Introduction

 \subsection{Motivations and Contributions}

 A common thread throughout the aforementioned application-focused works is the general assumption that the accurate channel is available.
 However, acquiring the accurate channel in the continuous and high-dimensional deformation space of FIMs is a fundamental and non-trivial challenge \cite{11014597}.
-This motivates our work to develop novel and efficient channel estimation techniques specifically tailored for FIM-aided communication systems.
-Specifically, unlike rigid arrays where the antenna geometry is fixed, the channel in an FIM system is a function of the high-dimensional deformation vector that represents the displacement of all radiating elements \cite{10850658, 10922153}.
-The space of possible deformations is continuous and infinite, making it impossible to measure the channel for every possible shape.
+This motivates our work to develop novel and efficient channel estimation techniques specifically tailored for FIM-aided communication systems. {Specifically, in contrast to the channel estimation in conventional rigid arrays which involves estimating a finite set of channel parameters for a fixed geometry \cite{10053657, hu2025reconfigurable, 10938032, 10659325, 10709906}, the channel in an FIM system is a function of the high-dimensional deformation vector that represents the displacement of all radiating elements \cite{10850658, 10922153}.
+Hence, FIM channel estimation requires acquiring a continuous and high-dimensional function that maps the infinite space of all possible physical deformations to the corresponding channel response.} The space of possible deformations is continuous and infinite, making it impossible to measure the channel for every possible shape.
 A naive approach of discretizing this high-dimensional space would lead to an intractable number of pilot transmissions, resulting in prohibitive overhead.
 Therefore, a core challenge is to develop low-overhead channel estimation schemes that can accurately characterize the channel for the entire continuous deformation space based on a limited number of pilot measurements.

 Against the above background, we investigate the channel estimation schemes spanning from classic model-based algorithm design to a novel learning-based framework for FIM systems.
 Our main contributions are summarized as follows.